tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The focus of the EPC model is currently on the EPC data plane.
-To understand the architecture of this model, we first look at Figure :ref:`fig-lte-epc-e2e-data-protocol-stack` representation of the end-to-end LTE-EPC protocol stack, as it is implemented in the simulator.
+To understand the architecture of this model, we first look at Figure :ref:`fig-lte-epc-e2e-data-protocol-stack`, where we represent the end-to-end LTE-EPC protocol stack as it is implemented in the simulator.
 From the figure, it is evident that the biggest simplification introduced in the EPC model for the data plane is the inclusion of the SGW and PGW functionality within a single